Bucknalla/balena-pycom-ota/README.md

 # Resin OTA Manager for Pycom Devices

-This directory contains a example implementation of over the air (OTA) firmware updates.
-This consists of two components:
+This repo consists of a [Resin](https://resin.io) image of a Pycom Over the Air (OTA) firmware (FW) and software (SW) Manager.
+The repo consists of two main components:
-  - A server that serves the update files and generates update "manifests"
+  - The server that provides the update files and generates update "manifests" (to determine the correct FW/SW to issue)
-  - A library that allows a Pycom module perform updates from the server
+  - The library that allows a Pycom module perform updates from the server, along with an example `main.py` script

-This directory is laid out such that the update sever can directly run from it.
+This repo is set up such that the update sever can directly run from it, when built into a resin container.
+It is important to be aware that **file structure is extremely important** and moving files/firmware binaries around will cause issues when generating the manifesto.
-For a detailed description of how the server expect the directory to be structured please read the comment at the top of `OTA_server.py`.

 <p align="center">
 <img src="images/resin-pycom.png" width="600px" >